SavantCode/Internet-Web-Services-notes-IWT-/Module_3/_8_XML.md

 * XML Schema (XSD) is a **more powerful and modern way** to validate XML.
 * Supports **data types, namespaces, and constraints** (e.g., age must be a number).

+ * XSD provides a more powerful and flexible way to define the structure of an XML document compared to DTD.
+   * It allows data types (e.g., integers, strings, dates) and constraints (e.g., minimum or maximum values) to be defined.
+   * XSD supports namespace management, data types, and complex structures (e.g., repeating elements, sequences).

 **Example:**
 **XML Schema (student.xsd)**